Nexmo/station/_partials/stitch/guides/1-simple-conversation/ios.md

+---
+title: iOS
+platform: ios
+---

-# Getting Started with Nexmo In-App Voice!
+# Getting Started with the Nexmo Stitch iOS SDK

-In this getting started guide we'll demonstrate how to use In-App Voice for the Nexmo Stitch iOS SDK.
+In this getting started guide we'll demonstrate how to build a simple conversation app with IP messaging using the Nexmo Stitch iOS SDK.

 ## Concepts

-Our previous guides introduced you to the following concepts:
+This guide will introduce you to the following concepts.

-- **Nexmo Applications**
-- **JWTs**
-- **Users**
-- **Conversations**
-- **Members**

-If you are unfamiliar with any of the above referenced concepts, checkout our quick start on [simple conversation.](/stitch/in-app-messaging/guides/1-simple-conversation?platform=ios)
+* **Nexmo Applications** - contain configuration for the application that you are building
+* **JWTs** ([JSON Web Tokens](https://jwt.io/)) - the Stitch API uses JWTs for authentication.
+JWTs contain all the information the Nexmo platform needs to authenticate requests.
+JWTs also contain information such as the associated Applications, Users and permissions.
+It helps you as well as Nexmo facilitate the retention & analysis of metadata for future AI implementations.
+* **Users** - users who are associated with the Nexmo Application.
+It's expected that Users will have a one-to-one mapping with your own authentication system.
+* **Conversations** - A thread of conversation between two or more Users.
+* **Members** - Users that are part of a conversation.

 ### Before you begin